 - Społeczna Akademia Nauk (Poland)

 Project Facebook page: www.facebook.com/MediceProject/

-If you want to learn more about the project, contact us either at email@example.com, by phone at +420 774 742 296 or in person at Lidická 9, Brno.
-If you are interested, we will be happy to visit you and present you the project in person, organize a workshop for your employees, or provide consultations for your diploma work, etc.
+If you want to learn more about the project, contact us either at firstname.lastname@example.org, by phone at +420 774 742 296 or in person at Lidická 9, Brno.
+If you are interested, we would be happy to visit you and present you the project in person, organise a workshop for your employees, or provide consultations for your diploma work, etc.